 They’ve had a busy year in 2016; auditioning for Britain’s Got Talent and receiving four yeses from the celebrity judges, being chosen to work with local primary schools on a 2017 City of Culture ‘Song for Hull’, and even forming a surprise flashmob for a bride at her wedding.

 Now HEY!
-Let’s Sing; the Hull and East Yorkshire Hospitals NHS Trust staff choir; is getting into the festive spirit with a special celebration of their own.
+Let’s Sing; the Hull University Teaching Hospitals NHS Trust staff choir; is getting into the festive spirit with a special celebration of their own.

 After a busy day performing for shoppers in Princes Quay, entertaining patients on the hospital wards, and singing carols around the Hull Royal Infirmary Christmas tree, you could forgive choir members for wanting to call it a day.